foundations-fall-2016/session5/readme.md

 ### Non-Terminal Alteratives

 There are times when setting up an NPM script seems a bit overkill.
-There are a [number of apps](https://graygrids.com/best-tools-resources-compile-manage-sass-less-stylus-css-preprocessors/) built on top of NPM and related technolgies which can be used instead.
-A few of my favorites are Codekit (payware), Koala and Scout (both free).
+There are a [number of apps](https://graygrids.com/best-tools-resources-compile-manage-sass-less-stylus-css-preprocessors/) built on top of NPM and related technolgies which can be used in a pinch.
+A few of my favorites are Codekit (payware), and Koala and Scout (both free) for SASS.

 ## Basilica